Fireproof Nature Habitat and Home

 For a water connection, this depends on how far off (or on) the grid this habitat is built.
 If necessary, a septic tank can be built underneath the house for wastewater, and one of the many natural water springs in the area can be used with a tank and pump to create a water supply for the house.

-I designed a little room behind a closet, enclosed by concrete and accessible only through the house, to contain the electrical and water supplies.
+I designed a little room behind a closet, to be enclosed by concrete and accessible only through the house, to contain the electrical and water supplies.
 This room has a junction box, water tank, and some other required systems for a house to be an effective habitat.

 Presentation